pabloelt/pabloelt.github.io/content/project/project7/index.md

 * <text style='color: #BBDEFC; font-weight: normal;'>Acquisition:</text> Acquisition models, like the one used in this case, are designed to analyze new clients.
 As a result, the pool of variables available is much more limited, leading to generally lower performance and less favorable validation metrics.

-* <text style='color: #BBDEFC; font-weight: normal;'>Behavior:</text> Behavior models are used to track and analyze how a client's profile evolves over time.
+* <text style='color: #BBDEFC; font-weight: normal;'>Behavioral:</text> Behavioral models are used to track and analyze how a client's profile evolves over time.
 These models leverage a much larger pool of variables, resulting in superior overall performance.

 Since we are working within an acquisition context, the expected validation metrics are not as high as those in behavior models.
 For example, an AUC around 0.7 is considered decent in this type of analysis.
 Additionally, no **general variable selection** is applied here because the already limited pool of variables would be further reduced, which would not benefit the model's development.